3mdeb/news-and-ideas/blog/content/post/2021-10-03-fobnail-promotion.md

 decryption password (which is stored on some backup drive for example).
-There are of course safety measures that do not let unseal the decryption password second time, by extending one of TPM's PCRs once again (the unsealing policy will fail and the secret is not unsealed by TPM/)
+There are of course safety measures that do not let unseal the decryption password second time, by extending one of TPM's PCRs once again (the unsealing policy will fail and the secret is not unsealed by TPM)

 However the whole security model is as secure as the firmware itself.
 If the firmware get's compromised or tampered with, it may fake the firmware